birdneststream/asciibird/README.md

 ## Features to Add

-* Add about asciibird modal
 * Warning on mirc export if ascii exceeds IRCs 512 per chat line limit.
 * Review encodings check on file import - UTF8 vs Latin something

-## Bugs to fix

-* Can't move toolbar, maybe related to after dialog or modal is open
 * Colors / chars panels wont open where toolbar is, if you scroll down a lot then try open them they will be at the top
-* Fill tool has too much recursion sometimes, mostly it is okay
 * One of the mirror brushes might be bugged sometimes and leave undoable blocks, if the mirror paths cross over it seems to do this

-* Strange sort of bug with remove layer and selecting layer after, scroll up and down to redraw the canvas if it goes blank
-  * Redo will cause errors on layers sometimes, mostly okay
+* The layers and undo sometimes may have bugs, but seems hard to replicate.

+## Bugs to fix

 * The edit dialog, even when code to save new data is commented out, will slow down everything if you open and save the modal a few times
 * The current mIRC importer will fail on `C5,` type blocks by discarding the `,` character when it should preserve it. `art.txt` ascii is a good example of this.
 98% of txt ascii imported should be fine.
-## Mobile / Touch Screen support
+`## Mobile / Touch Screen support

 Doesn't exist at the moment.
 While the underlying functions and code is compatible with mobile browsers from *babel*, the touch canvas events and text will need to be reviewed to work better with touch screens.
 For example while you can brush once, you cannot move the brush around.